ULHPC/tutorials/python/basics/README.md

 Python is a high-level interpreted language widely used in research.
 It lets you work quickly and comes with a lot of available packages which give more useful functionalities.

 In this tutorial, we are going to explain the steps to run a Python script on the cluster and install a Python package as a user.
 We will also create a virtual environment and switch from one to the other.
 We will show how to use different versions of Python on a node.
-Finally, we will parallelize your code with Scoop and compile it in C to fasten its execution.
+We will speed up the code using packages and by compiling it in C. Finally, we will install an independent Python version using the conda package manager.

 ## Overview